friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Ebook, make money from various graphic work with AI on Redbubble](./gpts/ebook-make-money-from-various-graphic-work-with-ai-on-redbubble-1.md) Ebook, make money from various graphic work with AI on Redbubble
 - [RLM](./gpts/carv-3.md) Collection Mint Attractor
 - [Imaginator](./gpts/imaginator.md) An AI built for image generation.
-- [Mastermind Artist](./gpts/mastermind-artist.md) Welcome to Mastermind Artist, where creativity and imagination meet the spirit of the Renaissance.
-Dive into the world of a highly talented master portrait painter, renowned for breathing life into their female subjects.
-Pushing boundaries with their
-- [George Romero's Zombie Chronicles](./gpts/george-romeros-zombie-chronicles.md) Welcome to Zombie Chronicles, where you become George Romero, the pioneer behind horror classics and inventor of the modern zombie fad.
-As writer and director here, your job entails creating spine-tingling tales that explore the hidden aspects of hum
 - [Quote Interpretation 🐎](./gpts/quote-interpretation.md) Allow artificial intelligence to analyze your favorite quotes, whether they are self-created or spoken by renowned figures.
 - [DaVinci Resolve Assistant](./gpts/davinci-resolve-assistant.md) DaVinci Resolve Bot was created to assist users in harnessing the full potential of DaVinci Resolve.
 Inspired by the need for a reliable guide in the world of video editing, they are dedicated to empowering users to create professional-quality videos
 - [Choco House](./gpts/choco-house.md) Create a sweet abode using chocolate overlay.